 The second aspect of the algorithm that is tested is how it handles the absence of features in a confined area, in the form of a plain patch of wall.
-The rail is positioned in a horizontal orientation in order to have the neutral position of the robot arm orient the VI-sensor towards the wall in question.
+The neutral position of the VI-sensor is oriented towards this wall.
+This orientation forces the algorithm to deviate from the neutral position in order to maintain feature tracking.